NASA-AMMOS/anms/README.md

 ## ANMS build and deploy

-Choose the appropriate docker or podman commands in the directions below as appropriate for your system.
+Choose the appropriate docker, podman or podman-compose commands in the directions below as appropriate for your system.

 - Clone this repository recursively (`git clone --recursive https://github.com/NASA-AMMOS/anms.git`)
 - Setup Volume containing PKI configuration (certificate chains and private keys):
   - `./create_volume.sh ./puppet/modules/apl_test/files/anms/tls`
 - Build Core Images using either:
   - `docker compose build`
+  - `podman compose build`
-  - `podman compose --podman-build-args='--format docker' build`
+  - `podman-compose --podman-build-args='--format docker' build`
     - Note: The docker format argument here enables suppoort for HEALTHCHECK.
 If omitted, the system will run but will be unable to report the health of the system.
+This flag does not appear necessary when using the no-dash version of compose.
 - Build Agent images
   - `docker compose -f agent-compose.yml build`
+  - `podman compose -f agent-compose.yml build`
-  - `podman compose -f agent-compose.yml --podman-build-args='--format docker' build`
+  - `podman-compose -f agent-compose.yml --podman-build-args='--format docker' build`
 - Start System.
 Note: You may omit the `-d` argument to keep logs in the foreground.
   - `docker compose up -d`
   - `podman compose up -d`